sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

     -  Removed unnecessary columns
     - Grouped the data by State
 2. Fit the model.
-	 - Total Cases: using Logistic Function,
+	 - Total Cases: algorithm based on `curve_fit using Logistic Function, defined below to fit total n